Becoming a secondary teacher

 You will have to pass Professional Skills Tests in numeracy and literacy before you start your course.
 Find out more about the tests and how to prepare for them with our student guide .

 If you do not have the necessary qualifications to enter an Initial Teacher Training programme such as a PGCE or School Direct Training Programme, you may be asked to take a subject knowledge enhancement course before you start your course.
 Find out about subject knowledge enhancement and booster courses at NTU.

 Classroom experience is central to our teacher training and you will spend at least 24 weeks in teaching placements during your course.
 Our tutors prepare you beforehand and trained colleagues at the placement setting work closely with us to support you during and after, so you feel confident in the classroom.

 Love kids, but not sure if teaching is for you?

-We ask that you have some school observation experience before you apply, just to make sure that working in a school is for you.
-But if you are still not 100% certain, why not take an education-related degree or other degree and then decide if you want to take a PGCE?
+We recommend that you undertake some school experience in a classroom in a UK mainstream school, setting or college, this may help you feel certain that a career in teaching is for you.
+The school experience may also strengthen your application although this is not an entry requirement.
+If you do wish to gain some experience prior to your application, you can find out more about how to arrange this on the NCTL's website.
+If you are still not 100% certain teaching is for you, why not take an education-related degree and then decide if you want to take a PGCE.
 Your degree will need to be in or related to the subject you want to teach at PGCE, such as Sport if you want to teach PE, or Economics to teach Maths.
 Talk to our Admission Team if you need guidance.

 Want to find out more?